denizddogru/eshop-distributed-dotnet-aspire/README.md

 ### Running the Application

-1. Apply migrations and run the application:
+1. Select AppHost as your startup project, then run the application.
-2. The API will be available at `https://localhost:5001`.
+2. As for migrations they are automatically applied on startup, so you don't need to run them manually.

 ### Dependencies